-Roles and Responsibilities
+22. Raising Awareness - Roles and Responsibilities

-All staff and volunteers

-Safeguarding and promoting the welfare of children is everyone's responsibility.
+- 22.1 All staff and volunteers: Safeguarding and promoting the welfare of children is everyone's responsibility.
 Everyone in our school who comes into contact with children and their families have a role to play in safeguarding children.
-All staff in our school consider, always, what is in the best interests of children.

-All staff within our school are particularly important as they are able to identify concerns early and provide help to children to prevent concerns from escalating.

-All staff contribute to providing a safe environment in which children can learn by maintaining constant vigilance throughout the school day, including the pupil transition times between arrival to, and departure from, school.

-All our staff are aware of the early help process and understand their role in this.
+All staff in our school consider, always, what is in the best interests of children. - 22.2 All staff within our school are particularly important as they are able to identify concerns early and provide help to children to prevent concerns from escalating. - 22.3 All staff contribute to providing a safe environment in which children can learn by maintaining constant vigilance throughout the school day, including the pupil transition times between arrival to, and departure from, school. - 22.4 Risk assessments and site visits are put in place so staff are able to contribute to enabling a safe environment both in and when out of schools on trips or extended learning opportunities. - 22.5 All our staff are aware of the early help process and understand their role in this.
 This includes being able to identify emerging problems to recognise children who may benefit from early help.
-Staff know in the first instance to discuss their concerns with the Designated Safeguarding Lead and understand they may be required to support other agencies and professionals in assessments for early help.

-Our school operates an 'open door' policy for all parents and encourages parents to share concerns at the earliest possible opportunity.

-We acknowledge the importance of children and social workers meeting during the school day where required and the Senior Designated Safeguarding Lead will work with social care and safeguarding partners to ensure children subject to child protection, child in need and LAC plans are kept safe, and the child's needs are met.

-Our school uses regular parental newsletters and the school website to provide information for parents who may need to access partner services when support is required.
+Staff know in the first instance to discuss their concerns with the Designated Safeguarding Lead and understand they may be required to support other agencies and professionals in assessments for early help. - 22.6 Our school operates an 'open door' policy for all parents and encourages parents to share concerns at the earliest possible opportunity. - 22.7 We acknowledge the importance of children and social workers meeting during the school day where required and the Senior Designated Safeguarding Lead will work with social care and safeguarding partners to ensure children subject to child protection, child in need and LAC plans are kept safe, and the child's needs are met. - 22.8 Our school uses regular parental newsletters and the school website to provide information for parents who may need to access partner services when support is required.

-Safeguarding Training
+23. Safeguarding Training

-All our staff are aware of systems within the school and these are explained to them as part of staff induction, which include our child protection policy; the employee code of conduct and the role of the Designated Safeguarding Lead and Keeping Children Safe in Education 2023.

-Our school utilises an induction checklist when staff are inducted which includes the above, but also other policy and procedural information.

-All our staff receive safeguarding and child protection training which is updated every year.
-In addition, to this training all staff members receive child protection and safeguarding updates when required, but at least termly.
-This training is conducted during school INSET days and it delivered by the school's Senior Designated Safeguarding Lead, the Trust's Safeguarding Lead or by a specialist external service depending on the volume of changes made to the KCSIE each year.
+- 23.1 All our staff are aware of systems within school and these are explained to them as part of staff induction, which include our child protection policy; the employee code of conduct and the role of the Designated Safeguarding Lead and Keeping Children Safe in Education 2024. - 23.2 Our school utilises an induction checklist when staff are inducted which includes the above, but also other policy and procedural information - 23.3 All our staff receive safeguarding and child protection training which is updated every three years.
+In addition, to this training all staff members receive child protection and safeguarding updates when required, but at least annually. - 23.4 This training is conducted during school INSET days and is delivered by the school's Senior Designated Safeguarding Lead, the Trust's Safeguarding Lead or by a specialist external service depending on the volume of changes made to the KCSIE each year.

-All our staff are aware of the process for making referrals to children's social care and for statutory assessments under the Children Act (1989) and understand the role they may have in these assessments.
-This is outlined in annual training.

-All our staff know what to do if a child is raising concerns or makes a disclosure of abuse and/or neglect.
+- 23.5 All our staff are aware of the process for making referrals to children's social care and for statutory assessments under the Children Act (1989) and understand the role they may have in these assessments. - 23.6 All our staff know what to do if a child is raising concerns or makes a disclosure of abuse and/or neglect.
 Staff will maintain a level of confidentiality whilst liaising with the Designated Safeguarding Lead and children's social care.
 Our staff will never promise a child that they will not tell anyone about a disclosure or allegation, recognising this may not be in the best interest of the child.

-Staff responsibilities
+24. Staff responsibilities